 How should music be taught and learned, and what should be taught first?
 Should the staff be introduced from the first music class or should music learning begin by ear?
 In most practices notation is introduced from the very first lesson.
 But, should this be the case?

 Raquel Lopez discusses the subject in light of her recent research in the field of music education.
 In this discussion, the importance of teaching sound first and symbol second takes a prominent place.
-More about Raquel’s research can be found at: http://www.doremi4littlekids.com
+To know more about Raquel’s research send an e-mail to: email@example.com

 Born in Lima, from Dominican parents, Raquel discovered her love for music and the arts early in life.
 At a very young age she entered the Pontificia Universidad Católica Madre y Maestra, to study Education with a concentration in Literature and Philosophy (BA), graduating Summa Cum Laude, while at the same time taking private piano lessons and going to the Institute of Culture and Art in the Dominican Republic, for her music studies.